Large Salem Sets Avoiding Nonlinear Configurations: Applications of our Results

-If $\fordim(E) > d/n$, and $m_1,\dots,m_n \neq 0$, then $m_1 E + \dots + m_n E$ has \emph{positive Lebesgue measure} \cite[Proposition 3.14]{MattilaFourier}.
-This does not contradict that sets avoiding linear patterns exist beyond the dimension $d/n$, but indicates some of the difficult in pushing past the barrier of $d/n$ obtained in \eqref{FourierDimensionBoundFromMyTHesis}.
+If $\fordim(E) > d/n$, and $m_1,\dots,m_n \neq 0$, then the set $m_1 E + \dots + m_n E$ has \emph{positive Lebesgue measure} \cite[Proposition 3.14]{MattilaFourier}.
+This does not necessarily mean that $E$ will necessarily contain solutions to the equation $m_1x_1 + \dots + m_nx_n = 0$, but indicates why it might be difficult to push past the current Fourier dimension estimates obtained in \eqref{FourierDimensionBoundFromMyTHesis}, which construct sets with Fourier dimension $d/n$ avoiding such patterns.
 The first success in pushing past this barrier was the main result of \cite{Korner2}, which showed that for each $n > 0$, there exists a set $E \subset \TT$ with Fourier dimension $1/(n-1)$ such that for any integers $m_1,\dots,m_n \in \ZZ$, not all zero, and any distinct $x_1,\dots,x_n \in \TT^d$, $m_1x_1 + \dots + m_nx_n \neq 0$.
-The technique used to control Fourier decay in that paper (bounding first derivatives of distribution functions associated with the construction of the set) relies heavily on the one dimensional nature of the problem, which makes it difficult to generalize the proof technique to higher dimensions.
-The results of this paper give a $d$-dimensional generalization of K\"{o}rner's result, as well as extending this result to consider avoiding certain uncountable families of linear equations.
+The technique used to control Fourier decay in that paper (bounding first derivatives of distribution functions associated with the construction of a random family of pattern avoiding sets) relies heavily on the one dimensional nature of the problem, which makes it difficult to generalize the proof technique to higher dimensions.
+The results of this paper imply a more robust $d$-dimensional generalization of the result of \cite{Korner2}.